QuantEcon/lecture-jax/lectures/ifp_egm.md

 Here we focus on providing an efficient JAX implementation.

-We will use the following libraries and imports.
+In addition to JAX and Anaconda, this lecture will need the following libraries:

 ```{code-cell}
 :tags: [hide-output]